Biden's 100-day plan to reopen schools meets with a messy reality - KESQ

 The Trump administration’s scattershot Covid response largely put the onus for reopening on local school boards and governments, which have encountered resistance from teachers.
 Though Biden promised to nationalize the response, some of the messaging from the White House has added to the confusion.

-The Centers for Disease Control and Prevention, which has met with unions and other education leaders as it prepares to roll out a new set of guidelines for reopening this week, has also complicated the conversation with some messaging snafus.
+The CDC, which has met with unions and other education leaders ahead of the planned rollout of new safety guidance, has also complicated the conversation with some messaging snafus.
 But there is hope — among both the unions and students’ families — that a new round of guidance, coming this week, could turn down the temperature on the debate and provide clearer markers going forward.

 Mixed messages

-Note: This story has been updated with White House press secretary Jen Psaki’s Thursday comments.